tythonco/tython-website/README.md

 2. [Install Bundler & Jekyll](https://jekyllrb.com/docs/installation/)

-3. Run `npm install` to bring in all other dependencies
+3. Run `npm install` and then `bundle install` to bring in all other dependencies

 ## Creating New Content